"And Some In Velvet Gowns" (1974/1984)

 This is just traditional Christian allegory: human judgment, without the aid of divine grace, is inadequate.
 When Doomdaily is summoned to the “vesting room,” and when he comes back, he is one of them, saying, “But now we can function again.”
 The reader knows his faculties of judgment have been destroyed.
 Human authority cannot defeat evil on this level; only one Judge has that power.

 Finally, "And Some In Velvet Gowns" is an apocalypse, an event that affects every town, but it’s not one of Lafferty’s explosive apocalypses.
 It's a sleeping sickness.
 It arrives through complacency and lapses of vigilance.
-It is like the alien Delphina’s voice, which to an “analytical ear, would have sounded horribly unhuman,” but to a “sleepy and inattentive ear . . . sounded delightfully young-woman human.”
+It’s like the alien Delphina’s voice, which to an “analytical ear, would have sounded horribly unhuman,” but to a “sleepy and inattentive ear . . . sounded delightfully young-woman human.”

 I really do wonder whether this one throws off many non-Christian Lafferty fans.